arhgreen/Poems/README.md

-w## ECHOES OF A CURIOUS SOUL— Poems by Aaron H. Green
+## ECHOES OF A CURIOUS SOUL— Poems by Aaron H. Green
 #### A 2025 Collection
 ### THE TRAGEDIES THAT DEFINE OUR LIVES
 We are carved by shadows, etched by pain,